guidna/data-engineering-test/README.md

 Our team is responsible for all advanced analytics, machine learning and data science initiatives in every business at Raízen.

 We will always have room for talented and skilled data engineering professionals.
-If you are interested in joining our team, complete this test and send the repository's link to `rudison dot lacerda at raizen dot com` or apply for an opening in our [portal](https://vagas.raizen.com.br).
+If you are interested in joining our team, complete this test and send the repository's link to `rudison dot lacerda at raizen dot com` or apply for a job opening directly on our [career opportunities page](https://genteraizen.gupy.io/).

 **Access the [ANP Fuel Sales ETL Test](https://github.com/raizen-analytics/data-engineering-test/blob/master/TEST.md).**